AymanQ-A-Maani/Recipes-API-Project/README.md

 The nav bar has multiple links to food categories; once clicked, the page will display all the available recipes for that food category.
 ## 2.`Recepie exhibt`
 This is where data gets displayed after requesting it from the server.
 It has two buttons:
-* Source button: This button will open the website that hosts the recipe.
+* **Source button**: This button will open the website that hosts the recipe.
-* Details button: This button triggers a popup with an image of the recipe and its description after requesting them from the server
+* **Details button**: This button triggers a popup with an image of the recipe and its description after requesting them from the server